PedroM25/AthleteDT/README.md

 ## Summary
 This solution uses the OpenCV library 4.9.0, the MobileNet SSD Caffe pretrained model from [chuanqi305/MobileNet-SSD](https://github.com/chuanqi305/MobileNet-SSD) for object detection and the CSRT tracker provided in OpenCV framework for object tracking.
-In this case, we are detecting an athlete and tracking them after the initial detection.

 In my search I discovered several ways to perform object detection:
 * Histogram of gradients (HOG)